Officers in Alton Sterling case await word on discipline, with more videos coming

 "No matter what evidence we give them, they're not going to listen.
 It doesn't matter what we present to them -- they're going to fire him," Salamoni's attorney John McLindon said.

-That comment comes against a backdrop in which Paul's boss -- Mayor Sharon Weston Broome -- is on record as saying Salamoni should be fired.
+That comment comes against a backdrop in which Paul's boss -- Mayor Sharon Weston Broome -- is on record as saying she believes Salamoni's firing is warranted.
 Even on Tuesday, she told reporters she hasn't wavered "on what I have said in the past."

 "I will stand by what I have said," she said.